 Because they are not a tropical species like our roaches, beetles can be shipped safely in lower temperatures.
 Please see our heat & cold pack page for more information about shipping lesser mealworms to your location.

-Unlike Dermestid beetles, lesser mealworms cannot fly so escape is less likely.
-However, there is a possibility that they could cause damage if they escape.
+There is a possibility that lesser mealworms could cause damage if they escape.
 We aren’t aware of any reports of problems from roach-keepers using them as cleaning crews, but that doesn’t mean the potential doesn’t exist.
 Be sure you can safely house your lesser mealworms before you buy them.
 Ours chew up the cardboard that we use in our roach colonies over time, and in theory they could do this to other materials outside the enclosure if they were to escape.